13 Secrets You Never Knew About Five Guys

 The traditional two-patty hamburger already has 840 calories.
 If you add bacon, cheese, and mayo that burger has over 1,200 calories.
 Sticking to one patty and adding fresh veggies and pickles will cut the calories in half!

-Calories in the famous shakes can quickly add up.
+Calories in the famous shakes can also quickly add up.

 The base of the delicious shake already has 670 calories.
 If you add Oreo pieces, peanut butter, and chocolate you could have a shake with well over 1,000 calories.